Current Students - general FAQ's

 Elective units are organised into specialisations (or streams) – do I have to specialise?

 No, we organise the elective units into streams to make it easier for students to plan their studies around the areas of finance in which they are most interested.
-Some students have a specific career path in mind when they begin the program and therefore want to specialise in that area.
+Some students have a specific career path in mind when they begin the course and therefore want to specialise in that area.
 Many of our students prefer to gain a broad understanding of finance and will select elective units from across several or all streams.
-Completion of a stream does not lead to a ‘specialisation’ at the end of the program.
+Completion of a stream does not lead to a ‘specialisation’ at the end of the course.

 Can I do other units at MQU?